 When we first started working on Cloudinary we had a very simple goal in mind - offer a complete alternative to a set of rudimentary, repetitive, universally common web dev tasks.
 Tasks related to a website's image management needs.

 As a web developer, you surely found yourself spending considerable time performing the same routine asset management tasks over and over again.
-Managing image uploads, transformations, manipulations, optimizations, caching and back-ups.
+Managing image uploads, transformations, transformations, optimizations, caching and back-ups.
 Configuring a fast, highly available asset delivery solution.
 Same tasks, over and over again.

 Cloudinary was built to streamline all of the above and we're very proud with what we've accomplished with Cloudinary so far.
 What started as a simple concept, turned out to be a great service that completely solves all your online image management tasks.